Cellular dynamics

 This directional information is called planar polarity.
 Two groups of genes—the Dachsous (Ds) and Frizzled (Fz) “systems”—play key roles in establishing and maintaining such planar polarity.
 We studied the activity of the Ds and Fz gene groups in the Drosophila ventral epidermis (i.e. belly skin).
 This tissue is useful for studying planar polarity because the cells do something unusual: they make visible structures that demonstrate their polarization.

 The above left image is a zoomed-in view of the larva’s abdomen.
 There are little pigmented cuticle hooks called denticles that the larva uses to grip the ground at it crawls.
-Those denticles are secreted by the cells, and each one points in a direction that is set by the planar polarity of cell that secreted it.
+Those denticles are secreted by the cells, and each one points in a direction that is set by the planar polarity of the cell that secreted it.

 This means that we can manipulate which genes are expressed in subsets of cells, and then measure the underlying planar polarity by examining the orientation of cuticle protrusions called denticles.